-- A. Not adversely affect the public health, safety and general welfare. - B. Be used for the use of the applicant, his or her family and guests. - C. Not depreciate the value of the property in the area immediately adjoining the land being so used. - D. Not alter the essential character of the neighborhood.
+- A. Not adversely affect the public health, safety and general welfare. - B. Be used for the use of the applicant, his or her family and guests. - C. Not depreciate the value of the property in the area immediately adjoining the land being so used. - D. Notaltertheessentialcharacteroftheneighborhood.

-§ 271-142.
+ARTICLE CL. § 271-142.
 Conditions applicable to all swimming pools except wading pools.

-In order to safeguard the general safety of the community, particularly the children thereof, and to ensure the public health of the community generally, the following specific conditions are hereby imposed on all swimming pools of permanent and plastic construction:
+In order to safeguard the general safety of the community, particularly the children thereof, and to ensure the public health of the community generally, the following specific conditions are hereby imposed on all

-A. Any electric wiring for lighting or otherwise, other than for lighting which is part of and enclosed in said pool structure, shall not be closer than 15 feet in height when measured vertically from a point no less than 15 feet outward from the inside edge of the pool.
+Any electric wiring for lighting or otherwise, other than for lighting which is part of and enclosed in said pool structure, shall not be closer than 15 feet in height when measured vertically from a point no less than 15 feet outward from the inside edge of the pool.